128technology/docs/docs/plugin_ipsec_client.md

 The detailed tech support info bundle will now include the necessary logs and data for troubleshooting ipsec-client plugin related problems.

-- **PLUGIN-1598** - Support custom options for obscure libreswan config pieces
+- **PLUGIN-1598** - Support custom options for obscure libreswan config fields

 A new config option has been added to enable libreswan features that are not made available as first class configuration.